Video appears to show Atlanta shooting suspect parking in front of spa - KION546

 Meanwhile, some public officials say they’re pressing investigators to consider hate crime charges against Long.

-During Biden and Harris’s visit Atlanta on Friday, community leaders will urge that the shootings be considered a hate crime against Asians and not dismissed as the suspect having a “bad day,” Georgia state Rep. Bee Nguyen said.
+During Biden and Harris’s visit Atlanta on Friday, community leaders talked with the President and vice president for more than an hour about their concerns about crimes against Asians and other issues, Georgia state Rep. Bee Nguyen told CNN’s “Erin Burnett OutFront.”

+While in Atlanta, Biden and Harris did not explicitly state that they considered the shootings a hate crime.
+But they noted that whatever the shooter’s motivation, the killings come as hate crimes are rising against Asian Americans.

+“The conversation we had today with the (Asian American and Pacific Islander) leaders, and that we’re hearing all across the country, is that hate and violence often hide in plain sight.
+It’s often met with silence,” Biden said.
+“That’s been true throughout our history, but that has to change because our silence is complicity.”

 “It looked like a hate crime to me,” Atlanta Mayor Keisha Lance Bottoms said on “Anderson Cooper 360” on Thursday.
 “This was targeted at Asian spas.
 Six of the women who were killed were Asian so it’s difficult to see it as anything but that.”